minprog/cs50x-1718-1819/overviews/Module 5/overview.md

 2. Implement [Speller](/problems/speller)

-3. If you'd like to benchmark your code against classmates' solutions, upload it to the https://bigboard.quinner.nl/[Big Board]
+3. If you'd like to benchmark your code against classmates' solutions, upload it to the [Big Board](https://bigboard.quinner.nl/)

 ## How to Submit